Brewers DFA two-time All-Star OF Cain as he reaches 10 years - WHIZ News

 Cain is in the last year of a five-year, $80 million contract he signed in January 2018 as a free agent.
 Milwaukee is responsible for the $10,897,121 remaining of this season’s $18 million salary.
 He is unlikely to be claimed off waivers because of his salary.
 If he is released, any team can sign him for a prorated share of the $700,000 minimum.

+Waiting until Saturday allowed Cain to be fully vested in the players’ pension fund.

+“We figured that once we got to this 10-year mark, which we knew was important to Lo, it’s important to any player as it should be, we thought it was the right time to sit down with him and pick his brain about what he’s thinking and also let him know how we see his role on the team and where we see it going forward,” Brewers president of baseball operations David Stearns said.
+“This was the right morning to do it.
+It was a good conversation.
+These are never easy conversations on either side, but I’m glad we had it.”

 The center fielder played a key role for the 2015 World Series champion Kansas City Royals before signing with the Brewers, the team that originally drafted him before trading him in December 2010 to the Royals.
-He helped Milwaukee reach postseason play each of the past four seasons.
+The Brewers have reached the postseason every year since Cain rejoined them, though he played just five games in 2020 before opting out of the rest of that pandemic-shortened season

 “No doubt, he did his part,” Brewers manager Craig Counsell said.
 “At the end, it was time for this.
 It was just time.”